If getting on top of your finances is top of your list of New Year’s resolutions try our five-step guide to getting to grips with your pension plans.

 But it’s important to know how much you’ve got so far because it can highlight if there’s a shortfall between what you’ll have and what you’ll need.

 Don’t forget to include any pensions you might have with previous employers or that you’ve set up yourself.
-If you think you might have ‘lost’ some pensions along the way, read our article on how to track down ‘lost’ pensions.
+If you think you might have ‘lost’ some pensions along the way, the Government’s pension tracker website can help.

 If you feed all this information into our pension calculator, you’ll start to get an idea of how much could be available to fund life after work.